Tip: It is important to dose correctly, since under- or overdosing can result in poor cleaning and stain removal.

-First, pop in the required number of pacs based on your load size, then fill your washer with your laundry and turn the machine on.
+First, insert the required number of pacs based on your load size, then fill your washer with your laundry and turn the machine on.

-If you’re focused on effective stain removal then opt for a liquid detergent, like Tide Ultra Stain Release Liquid.
+If you’re focused on effective stain removal then opt for a liquid detergent, like Tide Ultra OXI High Efficiency Liquid.
 Liquid detergents are great for food, grease or oil stains, and are especially good for spot treating.
 You can easily use the cap to measure the dosage.

-Then simply add clothes, pour detergent into the dispenser, start washer.
+Once you are done, simply add clothes, and pour detergent into dispenser, start washer.

 For those everyday stains and smells, powder is a great option.
 Make sure you get the dosage right when you use a powder detergent, like Tide Powder.

-Usage Instructions: Read and follow care label instructions, then sort.
-Always test and inside seam for colourfastness.
+Read and follow care label instructions, then sort.
+Always test an inside seam for colorfastness.